Itinerary - Kazakhstan 360°: Almaty, Turkestan and the Mangystau Desert in 4x4

 On the way back to Aktau we cross the Karagie Depression, the fifth deepest in the world with a depth of 132 meters below sea level.
 Here we reach a great viewpoint: the Sautty tract cliff.
 Its name translated from the Kazakh language as "black cavity".

-We return to the civilization of Aktau .
-After checking in, we go in search of a traditional restaurant for our last Kazakh dinner.
+We return to the civilisation of Aktau .
+After checking in, we'll head out for our final Kazakh group dinner!

 Included: breakfast, lunch and overnight stay